martindevans/TopologicalSorting/README.md

-This is a fork of Martin Devans' [TopologicalSorting](https://github.com/martindevans/TopologicalSorting) library.
+This is a fork of Martin Evans' [TopologicalSorting](https://github.com/martindevans/TopologicalSorting) library.

 Topological Sorting
 ===================